Canada and the American Civil War: St. Albans Raid

 The most-controversial incident was the St. Albans Raid.
 Montreal was used as the secret base for a team of Confederates attempting to launch covert and intelligence operations from Canada against the United States.
 To finance their cause in October 1864, they robbed three banks in St. Albans, Vermont, killed an American citizen, and escaped with US$170,000.
 They were pursued across the Canada–U.S. border by Union forces, creating an international incident.
 The Canadians then arrested the Confederate raiders, but the judge ruled the raid was an authorized Confederate government operation, not a felony, which would have permitted extradition via the Webster–Ashburton Treaty.

 Many Americans falsely suspected that the Canadian government knew of the raid ahead of time.
 There was widespread anger when the raiders were released by a local court in Canada.
-The U.S. Secretary of State William H. Seward let the British government know, "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."
+U.S. Secretary of State William H. Seward let the British government know, "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."